DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-view.md

 Field | Type | Description
 ------|------|------------
-tableRow | [TableRow](#table-row) | Specifies a table row
+tableRow | [TableRow](#table-row) | Specifies a table row.
-tableColumn | [TableColumn](#table-column) | Specifies a table column
+tableColumn | [TableColumn](#table-column) | Specifies a table column.
-style? | Object | Styles that should be applied to the root cell element colSpan? | number | The number of columns the cell spans that should be applied to the root cell element
+style? | Object | Styles that should be applied to the root cell element. colSpan? | number | The number of columns the cell spans that should be applied to the root cell element.

 ### <a name="table-data-cell-args"></a>TableDataCellArgs